Tincaniam/portfolio-drift/docs/walkthrough.md

 - Explain why an asset with 0% target is valid, while a portfolio worth $0 is not.
 - Change the default drift threshold and verify its behavior in the browser.
 - Add one validation or feature and a meaningful test before presenting the project as hands-on practice.

-The README identifies this as AI-assisted work.
-Use the project to develop familiarity, and describe your own changes and what you can explain accurately.